Learn to Row & Novice Program

 Novice Program

-The Novice Program follows the Learn to Row dates, with 9-sessions over 5 weeks to further work on technique.
-You must complete a Learn to Row session to sign up for the Novice Program.
-Dates and times are scheduled when the Learn to Row date is set.
+The Novice Program follows the Learn to Row dates, with 8-sessions over 4 weeks to further work on technique.
+Typically, you complete a Learn to Row session to sign up for the Novice Program.

 Following the Novice program, interested participants may join DMR and join existing crews or form new crews for the rest of the season.
 Novice rowers may also enter novice events at regattas, including the Head of the Des Moines in late September.